top of page

 A Bit About Me

-My main research interest lies in how political elites conceive of, and respond to, public opinion.
+I mainly research how political elites conceive of, and respond to, public opinion.
 I am particularly interested in how political actors' perceptions of public opinion are affected by their backgrounds and by cognitive biases.
+The project examines politicians' evaluations of public opinion based on surveys with politicians.

 On this website you can find out more about my current projects and previous work.
 I have also conducted research for political parties and charities and am open to future commissions, particularly relating to how political actors respond to public opinion.